11 Myths About MTF SRS | Gender Confirmation Surgery

 5.)
 Your Orgasms Will Not Feel As Strong

-Moreover, there is another misconception floating around that transgender women cannot self-lubricate during sexual activity.
+70-84% of trans women report being able to orgasm after surgery.
+Moreover, there is another misconception floating around that trans women cannot self-lubricate during sexual activity.

 While this holds true for some women, many can, and in fact do, self-lubricate.